Background pattern

 3. How to use Aciclovir Aristo

-Follow exactly the administration instructions of this medication indicated by your doctor or pharmacist.
+Follow the administration instructions for this medication exactly as indicated by your doctor or pharmacist.
 In case of doubts, ask your doctor or pharmacist.

 Remember to use your medication.

-It must be applied to the lesions or impending lesions as soon as possible after the onset of the infection.
-It is important to start the treatment of recurrent herpes during the period when lesions have not yet appeared or when lesions appear for the first time.
+It should be applied to lesions or impending lesions as soon as possible after the onset of infection.
+It is essential to start treatment of recurrent episodes during the period when lesions have not yet appeared or when they first appear.

-Your doctor will indicate the duration of treatment.
-Do not discontinue treatment as the infection caused by the virus may recur.
+Your doctor will indicate the treatment duration.
+Do not stop treatment before completing the recommended duration, as the infection may recur.

 Adults and children